Ashgabat International Airport: Independent Turkmenistan

 The first modern airport terminal opened in 1994 with a capacity of 1,600 passengers per hour.
 In Soviet times, the airport was used exclusively for domestic flights.

 As part of Saparmurat Niyazov's aspiration to transform Turkmenistan into 'the new Kuwait', he sought to construct a distinctive airport.
 This zeal resulted in the control tower being constructed on the wrong side of the runway.
-The 'gaudy new terminal' now blocked the view of air traffic controllers as they guided pilots.
-The builders warned him of this, however, he responded that, "It looks better this way."
+The 'gaudy new terminal' blocked the view of air traffic controllers as they guided pilots.
+The builders warned him of this, however he responded: "It looks better this way."
 The building was dismantled in 2013.
+On 26 March 2014, a small passenger Terminal was opened.
+The terminal is located on the site of a pre-existing Turkmen SSR airport (behind the bus station) on 2013 Street (Cosmonaut Boulevard).
+For the period of construction of the main passenger terminal the temporary terminal served passengers departing from and arriving to Ashgabat.
+After commissioning of the main terminal in 2016, the terminal was used for domestic routes and charter flights.
+Currently used as a cargo storage facility.